 By most accounts, Google pretty much bungled the launch of Stadia.
 As it stands now unless you've bought the Stadia Founders Edition or Premiere Edition you're not going to be able to play Stadia games on your TV.

 That's because you'll need both a Chromecast Ultra that has the latest Stadia firmware updates, along with a Stadia controller.
 That's the only configuration that currently works for TV play, so even if you already own a Chromecast Ultra you will still need to buy a standalone Stadia controller if you want to play on your TV.
-Upgraded support for other controllers to be connected to a Chromecast Ultra might come at some point down the line, but for now, the Stadia controller is your only option.
+A software update that adds support for other controllers to be connected to a Chromecast Ultra might come at some point down the line, but for now, the Stadia controller is your only option.

 You can still play Stadia through a Chrome browser on your PC with a keyboard and mouse or a controller, albeit only with a controller that's been connected via USB.
 You can also play on a Google Pixel phone (from the Pixel 2/2 XL up to the latest Pixel 4/4 XL) with any Bluetooth controller you might already own including the Stadia controller.
 Google has a chart that outlines which controllers are compatible with Stadia, although it's worth noting that any Bluetooth controller that you can connect to your Pixel phone should be able to connect with the Stadia app.